br0wnD3v/bootstrap-o1js-mina-zeko/4_ADVANCED_FEATURES_AND_RECURSION.md

 # Part 4: Advanced Features and Recursion - ZkPrograms, Infinite Recursion, and Complex Proof Composition

+> **AI Agent Guidance**: This document covers advanced o1js patterns including ZkPrograms and recursion.
+Use this for complex applications requiring proof composition and blockchain compression.
+The deprecated lookup table migration section has been removed as it was confusing and unused.

 ## ZkPrograms: Advanced Proof Systems

+**Key Concept for AI Agents**: ZkPrograms enable infinite recursion and proof composition - unique capabilities in blockchain space.
+Use for scalability and complex verification patterns.

 ### Basic ZkProgram Structure